Kuldeep-Nayak/Timeline/README.md

 * **Auto-Progress Feature**: A function that automatically moves through the timeline events after a set interval.

 The media news of IG Drones is displayed on a timeline organized by year.
-This assignment was given to us during the practice school selection process at IG Drones.

 Official Website of IG Drones: https://igdrones.com